-\paragraph{The FAME optimizer.} Let $f(\theta)$ be a differentiable stochastic scalar function that depends on the parameters $\theta$ and is a noisy version of the expected objective function $F(\theta)=\mathbb E[f(\theta)]$.
-The goal is to minimize $F(\theta)$ w.r.t.\ its parameters $\theta$ given only a sequence $f_{1}(\theta),...,,f_{T}(\theta)$ of realizations of the stochastic function $f$ at subsequent time steps $1, ..., T$.
-The stochasticity in $f$ may come from the evaluation at random sub-samples of data points instead of using the entire data, or from inherent function noise.
-The gradient, i.e., the vector of partial derivatives of $f_{t}$ w.r.t.\ $\theta$, evaluated at time step $t$, is denoted by
+Let $f(\theta)$ be a differentiable stochastic scalar function that depends on the parameters $\theta$.
+It is a noisy version of the expected objective function $F(\theta)=\mathbb{E}[f(\theta)]$.
+Our goal is to minimize $F(\theta)$ with respect to its parameters $\theta$, given only a sequence $f_1(\theta), \ldots, f_T(\theta)$ of realizations of the stochastic function $f$ at subsequent time steps $1, \ldots, T$.
+The stochasticity in $f$ may originate from evaluations on random subsamples of data points or from inherent function noise.